 DIY Plumbing Checkup

 If you’ve been following us for any time at all, then you’ll know that I am adamant about being proactive rather than reactive.
-Planning a maintenance checkup versus being surprised with huge repairs and emergency expenses is always the route I will gladly take.
+Planning a maintenance checkup (tank and tankless styles) versus being surprised with huge repairs and emergency expenses is always the route I will gladly take.
 During my professional career, I’ve experienced too many costly emergencies ranging from large vehicle repairs to big company bills I wasn’t expecting; likewise, while serving my clients, I’ve witnessed thousands of individuals experience massive floods and gain frustration from their unanticipated budget-busting reconstruction which all could have been prevented from a little bit of proactive forethought and love.

 My Favorite Proactive DIY Plan

 A majorly important DIY tip, which is notably my most favorite, to save a lot of money and gain peace of mind is to perform simple quarterly and annual checkups of your exposed plumbing components.
 I recommend this proactive plan to all of my clients and I personally do this at my own home.
 It’s a quick, easy process and the only “tool” you’re going to need is a roll of clean paper towels, so let’s get started!

 Shut Off Valves Under Sinks & Toilets